Chirag-Naik666/DataScience_Portfolio/README.md

-### Overview of all my data-science projects.
+### Overview of all my major data-science projects.
 Click on the project title to redirect to the project's github repository

 # [Project 1- Capstone Project- Lending club classification](https://github.com/Chirag-Naik666/Lendingclub_loanprediction)